jjasghar/pxe_dust-cookbook/README.md

 2. Untars them to the `[:tftp][:directory]` directory.
 3. Instructs the installer prompt to automatically install.
 4. Passes the URL of the preseed.cfgs to the installer.
-5. Uses the preseed.cfg template to pass in any `apt-cacher-ng` caching proxies.
+5. Uses the preseed.cfg template to pass in any `apt-cacher-ng` caching proxies or other additional settings.
-6. Downloads the proper full stack installers for the chef-client.
+6. Downloads the proper full stack installers for the chef-client and connects to the Chef server.

 Usage
 =====